Automotivated/development/README.md

 /users/myname/home/project/Automotivated/vroom
 ....
 ```
-When you use this format, you should run into any troubles when you set the `PROJECT_ROOT=../`
+When you use this format, you shouldn't run into any troubles when you set the `PROJECT_ROOT=../`
 If you somehow want to setup things differently, make sure you adjust the `root /var/www/Automotivated/engine/web;` in the `default.conf` of nginx before proceeding!

 ### 1.2 Building & running